Skip to Content

 Irrevocable Trusts are different.
 By its namesake, the term irrevocable means that there is some aspect of the trust that the Grantor cannot change.
 Perhaps it is a limitation on accessing the income or principal of the trust by the Grantor directly whenever they desire.

-Irrevocable trusts have become much more flexible and user friendly over the past few years based upon their prevalent practical uses and changes to the law.
-These types of trusts come in a wide variety of flavors these days so it is important to seek legal counsel to determine which type of irrevocable trust would be the perfect fit for protecting and preserving your assets from estate taxes, lawsuits and the catastrophic expenses of long-term nursing home care.
+Irrevocable trusts have become much more flexible and user-friendly over the past few years based upon their prevalent practical uses and changes to the law.
+These types of trusts come in a wide variety of flavors these days, so it is important to seek legal counsel to determine which type of irrevocable trust would be the perfect fit for protecting and preserving your assets from estate taxes, lawsuits, and the catastrophic expenses of long-term nursing home care.

-What are Dynasty Trusts
+What are Dynasty Trusts?

-The Dynasty Trust strategy is different from the standard estate plan whereby the husband and wife usually leave all of their assets outright to their children equally upon their passing.
+The Dynasty Trust strategy is different from the standard estate plan, whereby the husband and wife usually leave all of their assets outright to their children equally upon their passing.

-A Dynasty Trust continues for the children's lifetimes with the children receiving income or principal from the trust each year.
+A Dynasty Trust continues for the children's lifetimes, with the children receiving income or principal from the trust each year.
 As each child dies, the trust then continues for the deceased child's surviving children with income or principal available for the grandchildren during their respective lifetimes.
-Depending on a number of factors, the trust may continue for great grandchildren and even longer if desired.
+Depending on a number of factors, the trust may continue for great-grandchildren and even longer if desired.

 A Dynasty Trust ensures that your assets will stay in your generational line after you pass away.
-Although the beneficiary may eventually have investment control over the trust, he or she will not legally own the assets which means that the trust will not be subjected to claims of the beneficiary's creditors, not subject to division upon a beneficiary's divorce and not subject to a child leaving the assets to a second or third spouse outside your blood line.
+Although the beneficiary may eventually have investment control over the trust, he or she will not legally own the assets, which means that the trust will not be subjected to claims of the beneficiary's creditors, not subject to division upon a beneficiary's divorce, and not subject to a child leaving the assets to a second or third spouse outside your blood line.

 Virginia's Special Needs Trusts

 A Supplemental Needs Trust (sometimes called a Special Needs or Disability Trust) is a specialized legal document designed to benefit an individual who has a disability.
-A Supplemental Needs Trust is most often a “stand alone” document, but it can form part of a Last Will and Testament or Living Trust after the parent of a special needs trust child passes away.
+A Supplemental Needs Trust is most often a “stand-alone” document, but it can form part of a Last Will and Testament or Living Trust after the parent of a special needs trust child passes away.
 Supplemental Needs Trusts have been in use for many years and were given an “official” legal status by the United States Congress in 1993.

 A Supplemental Needs Trust enables a person under a physical or mental disability, or an individual with a chronic or acquired illness, to have, held in Trust for his or her benefit, an unlimited amount of assets.
-In a properly-drafted Supplemental Needs Trust, those assets are not considered countable assets for purposes of qualification for certain governmental benefits.
+In a properly drafted Supplemental Needs Trust, those assets are not considered countable assets for purposes of qualification for certain governmental benefits.

-Governmental benefits which Supplemental Needs Trusts are designed to preserve may include Supplemental Security Income (SSI), Medicaid, vocational rehabilitation, subsidized housing, and other benefits based upon need.
+Governmental benefits that Supplemental Needs Trusts are designed to preserve may include Supplemental Security Income (SSI), Medicaid, vocational rehabilitation, subsidized housing, and other benefits based upon need.
 For purposes of a Supplemental Needs Trust, an individual is typically considered impoverished if his or her personal assets are less than $2,000.00.

 A Supplemental Needs Trust provides for supplemental and extra care over and above that which the government provides.
 The law firm of J.S.
 Burton can assist you with your unique special needs trust issue.